Data-Table-Ninjas/Data-Table-Ninjas.github.io/content/en/teaching/_index.md

 ## Contact and cost

 Please email toby.hocking@r-project.org with a description of the programming/teaching project you would like us to do for you, and we can schedule a free discovery call to discuss our proposed solution, with a quote for how much that would cost.
+Discounts are possible for academic and non-profit clients.

 Two of our most popular packages are:

-* Half day package, US$1000, for two 90-minute seminars:
+* Half day package, US$3000, for two 90-minute seminars:
   * seminar 8:30-10:00.
   * coffee break 10:00-10:30.
   * seminar 10:30-noon.
-* Full day package, US$2000, for four 90-minute seminars:
+* Full day package, US$6000, for four 90-minute seminars:
   * seminar 8:30-10:00.
   * coffee break 10:00-10:30.
   * seminar 10:30-noon.